yrsong15/CellSociety/doc/DESIGN.md

 	+ To summarize, Main interacts with the user interface, the grid, and the game engine, in order to direct the flow of the simulation.
 However, it doesn't actually do any of the real simulation work (updating states of species) itself.

 + **User Interface**
-	+ Is responsible for visualizing the simulation and handling the user's interaction with the program.
-See above for more details.
+	+ The UI is responsible for visualizing the simulation and handling the user's interaction with the program.
+	+  By clicking the buttons on the UI (ex: Spreading Fire button, stop button, etc.), the user will be able to manipulate the simulation and/or the game loop.
+	+ See above for more details.

 + **Grid Template**
-	+ The grid template keeps track of each species location on the grid and has functions such as getEmptyCells() that will return a list of cells that are empty and can be moved to.
+	+ The grid template keeps track of each species location on the grid and has functions such as *getEmptyCells()* that will return a list of cells that are empty and can be moved to.
 This will allow each species to implement its own algorithm of movement/reaction without having to gain access to the entire grid.
 	+ It is also responsible for initializing and positioning each species on the grid, so this class will interact with the species subclasses as well.
-This would be done by a function like grid.populate(...), which would take in parameter values that specified which species to create and the amount needed, as well as a value like probCatch which could be needed by the species when its running its algorithm/updating its state.
+This would be done by a function like *grid.populate(...)*, which would take in parameter values that specified which species to create and the amount needed, as well as a value like *probCatch* which could be needed by the species when it is running its algorithm/updating its state.
 	+ The grid should also be able to resize itself based on a value, since the initial grid created might be of a different size then the one needed for a certain simulation.

 + **Game Engine**
 	+ Responsible for checking whether each species is satisfied in its current position and saving the unsatisfied species.
-It then calls species.move() on each instance of a species that is unsatisfied, ultimately using the return value to update the grid in terms of the position of species.
+It then calls *species.move()* on each instance of a species that is unsatisfied, ultimately using the return value to update the grid in terms of the position of species.
-	+ The game engine will be used by the Main class (which will pass it the grid) and it itself will interact with the grid and the species classes.
+	+ The game engine will be used by the Main class, which will pass the grid to it.
+	+ The game engine will also interact with the grid and the species classes.

 + **Species**
 	+ Species will be an abstract super class so that subclasses can be created that each know their own state and the rules that dictate how it responds to its environment, which is dependent on what other species it is closely surrounded by.
-	+ Each subclass will have a function (stateOfSatisfaction(...) that, given its surrounding neighbors as parameters, will return a value specifying whether or not it is satisfied with its state.
+	+ Each subclass will have a function *stateOfSatisfaction(...)* that, given its surrounding neighbors as parameters, will return a value specifying whether or not it is satisfied with its state.
 If the cell is an edge cell, the neighbor parameters that are over the edge boundary should simply be passed in as null.
 Before it returns whether or not it is satisfied, it will also update its own knowledge about whether or not it was satisfied with its last position, or the last information it was given about its neighbors.
 	+ Each subclass	will also have its own algorithm of movement or reaction to a certain state, so each subclass also needs to implement a move function that decides where to move on the grid.
-The move function will be passed the result of the getEmptySpaces() function in the grid template so that each species can make its decision about where to move based on its own specific algorithm but still without gaining access to the entire grid itself.
+The move function will be passed the result of the *getEmptySpaces()* function in the grid template so that each species can make its decision about where to move based on its own specific algorithm but still without gaining access to the entire grid itself.
-	+ Each species should also know it's current location on the grid.
+	+ Each species should also know its current location on the grid.

 + **Use Cases**
 	1. Game engine class would call stateOfSatisfaction(...) on the species subclass, which would update the state of the cell in addition to returning a value about whether it is satisfied.
 If the result is false, it would also call .move() on the species subclass while passing the open cells in the grid as a parameter.
 However, since the game of life simulation does not require movement to another cell but rather just the switching of a live/dead state, nothing would happen in this .move() function as implemented in the species subclass.